MicrosoftDocs/dynamics-365-ai/ai-docs/sales/enable-preview-features-sales-insights-app.md

 # Enable preview features

 Preview features are features that aren’t complete but are made available on a “preview” basis so customers can get early access and provide feedback.
-In Dynamics 365 Sales Insights application, we are providing the **Instant reports and analysis** feature that uses the **Natural language Q&A** model to provide answers to the questions you type.
+In the Dynamics 365 Sales Insights application, we are providing the **Instant reports and analysis** feature that uses the **Natural language Q&A** model to provide answers to the questions you type.

 > [!IMPORTANT]
-> The Preview feature **Instant reports and analysis** is currently available only in the North American Region (NAM) region.
+> The preview feature **Instant reports and analysis** is currently available only in the North American Region (NAM) region.

 As an administrator, you must enable the **Instant reports and analysis** feature as preview to use by sales managers and sellers in your organization.

 > [!NOTE]
-> If you have already enabled the Preview feature through first-run set up, you are not required to enable it again; however, you can disable it if you don’t wish to use it in your organization.
+> If you have already enabled the preview feature through first-run set up, you are not required to enable it again; however, you can disable it if you don’t wish to use it in your organization.

 1. Review the prerequisites.
 To learn more, see [Prerequisites to configure Sales Insights application](prereq-sales-insights-app.md).